 St. Paul's Chapel, called the "Little Chapel That Stood," is an Episcopal church directly across from the World Trade Center site.
 It's one of the oldest institutions in the city.
 St. Paul's played an important role on 9/11 as a place of refuge for recovery workers.
-While there will be no service there that day, they will be doing a Ringing of the Bells at 8:46am, followed with a Calling of the Names at 4pm, honoring anyone that has since passed due to 9/11 related matters.
-Next to it is Trinity Church; they will be having a service at 12:05pm.
-212-602-0800, trinitywallstreet.org.
+There will be services and memorial occcasions all day: Morning Prayer, Ringing the Bell of Hope, Morning Prayer, The Sister Is In, 9/11 Day Meal Pack, Holy Eucharist, Brown Bag Lunch Ministry, Remembering 9/11: Words and Music in Commemoration, and Calling of the Names, Evening Prayer, Finding Your Vocation.
+212-602-0800, trinitywallstreet.org